 How do you get started on fixing your data quality issues?

-Focus efforts where it matters most – at the point of entry.
+Focus efforts where it matters most - at the point of entry.
 Errors here can cause a domino effect when you share data with other systems.
-In other words, fix data ingestion, whether through improving your application and database design or improving your data ingestion procedures, and you will fix the large majority of data quality issues.
+In other words, fix data ingestion, whether through improving your application and database design or improving your data ingestion procedures, and you will fix the large majority of data quality problems.